Strausyatina/suppl_to_Fang_Wang_et_al_2025/Comparative_analysis/StereoGene/README.md

 We calculated the correlation between and among the chromatin marks and rna as below cases:
 - Dmod_v_Dmod: Changing chromatin modification between KO and WT of Mark A vs Mark B.
 - Dmod_v_Drna: Changing chromatin modification between KO and WT of Mark A vs Changing RNA expression between KO and WT.
-- mod_v_mod: Chromatin modification mark A from speficific condition to the mark B from the same condition.
+- mod_v_mod: Chromatin modification mark A from specific condition to the mark B from the same condition.
-- mod_v_rna: Chromatin modification mark A from speficific condition to the RNA expression` from the same condition.
+- mod_v_rna: Chromatin modification mark A from specific condition to the RNA expression` from the same condition.

 In the respective directories, runstereogene.sh is the script processing the input, running the stereogene and delivering the output.